PROSA-Project/prosa/doc/guidelines.md

 9. Section and typeclass names should use [camel case](https://en.wikipedia.org/wiki/Camel_case) and lemma and definition names should use [snake case](https://en.wikipedia.org/wiki/Snake_case).

 ## Use of Spaces
-1. Avoid trailing whitespace in all files.
-(Use `M-x delete-trailing-whitespace` in emacs to delete trailing white spaces.
+1. Avoid trailing white-space characters in all files.
+(Use `M-x delete-trailing-whitespace` in `emacs` to delete trailing white-space characters.
 Add `(add-hook 'before-save-hook 'delete-trailing-whitespace)` to your `~/.emacs` file to automate this.)
 2. In lemmas, hypotheses, variable and definition declarations, follow modern Coq style by using a space before and after each colon.
 For example:

 ```